bickerdyke/MagicClock/CAD/readme.md

 ![Sketch Clockface](clock_closed.jpg)

 The inside needed space to mount those things, plus the ESP board.
-The Board is mounted on a separate riser simplify both printing and assembly, and maybe switch do a different board.
+The Board is mounted on a separate riser to simplify both printing and assembly, and maybe switch to a different type of board.

 ![Sketch Clockface](clock_open.jpg)